MinnPost/migrate-drupal-to-wordpress/results.md

     - Custom Spill
     - Election (related to that elections group of modules)
     - Image (has a thumbnail as well as a big image)
-    - Multiple choice question
-    - Quiz
-    - Quiz directions (see if we've used this)
     - Slideshow (has a thumbnail)
-    - True/False question (see if we've used this)
 - Author / user information
 - Custom fields on core content
 - Analytics functionality